FREQUENTLY ASKED QUESTIONS

 Can I bring food?

 Snacks (chips, granola bars, etc.) and (non-alcoholic) drinks with lids are fine to bring with you, and encouraged for larger sessions.
 However, food is not allowed in the booths.
-NO FAST FOOD or anything that will stink up the shop.
+Please don't bring anything that will stink up the shop.
 We have complimentary coffee, tea and water available.

 Can I choose the music?